Air Products and Chemicals (NYSE:APD) Updates Q4 2021 Earnings Guidance

-Air Products and Chemicals (NYSE:APD) updated its fourth quarter 2021 earnings guidance on Monday.
+Air Products and Chemicals (NYSE:APD) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $2.440-$2.540 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.510.
 The company issued revenue guidance of -.Air Products and Chemicals also updated its FY 2021 guidance to $8.950-$9.050 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, November 8th.
-Investors of record on Friday, October 1st will be given a $1.50 dividend.
-This represents a $6.00 annualized dividend and a dividend yield of 2.23%.
-The ex-dividend date is Thursday, September 30th.
-Air Products and Chemicals’s payout ratio is currently 71.60%.

-A hedge fund recently raised its stake in Air Products and Chemicals stock.
-Morgan Stanley boosted its holdings in shares of Air Products and Chemicals, Inc. (NYSE:APD) by 12.9% in the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The fund owned 1,941,605 shares of the basic materials company’s stock after buying an additional 222,002 shares during the quarter.
-Morgan Stanley owned 0.88% of Air Products and Chemicals worth $558,561,000 at the end of the most recent reporting period.
-80.23% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in Air Products and Chemicals stock.
+Morgan Stanley grew its stake in shares of Air Products and Chemicals, Inc. (NYSE:APD) by 12.9% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 1,941,605 shares of the basic materials company’s stock after acquiring an additional 222,002 shares during the quarter.
+Morgan Stanley owned about 0.88% of Air Products and Chemicals worth $558,561,000 at the end of the most recent quarter.
+80.23% of the stock is owned by institutional investors.

 Air Products & Chemicals, Inc engages in the manufacture and distribution of atmospheric gases.
 It operates through the following segments: Industrial Gases-Americas, Industrial Gases-EMEA (Europe, Middle East, and Africa), Industrial Gases-Asia, Industrial Gases-Global and Corporate and Other.
 The Industrial Gases-America, EMEA and Asia segment markets and produces atmospheric gases such as oxygen, nitrogen, argon, and rare gases, process gases such as hydrogen, helium, carbon dioxide, carbon monoxide, syngas and specialty gases and equipment for the production and processing of gases such as air separation units and non-cryogenic generators.